Questions that make you think twice

 Deep questions that make you think twice about life always yield rich answers and discussions, especially if your friends or family know how to debate well.

-Whether you’re trying to learn more about yourself or you’re looking to add some substance to your conversations, I have taken some great time, efforts and put my thoughts into the most life-pondering questions along with their answers.
+Whether you’re trying to learn more about yourself or you’re looking to add some substance to your conversations, I have taken some great time, and effort and put my thoughts into the most life-pondering questions along with their answers.

 These deep questions can make you think twice about what you believe and how you live your life.